 The SPOT is a great idea and nifty little device that we've rented for many years, but there are a couple of important considerations before you go out with it:

 Since it works off of satellite signals, reception and transmission can be affected by terrain, heavy overhead foliage, and the then-location of satellites.
 Fall in a mine or cave, for example, and SPOT probably won't be much help.
 It will keep trying however.
 SPOT will not protect you from risky or stupid choices.
 To keep folks at home happy, you should send multiple OK messages a day AS THE PRACTICAL REALITY IS THAT WHILE NEARLY ALL MESSAGES WILL GO THRU EVERY TIME, "NEARLY" MEANS "NOT LIKELY 100%".
-SPOT is no substitute for careful planning, common sense, and a good map and compass.
+SPOT is no substitute for careful planning, common sense, a good map and compass or any trail map we have to offer.

 It runs off of 3 AAA lithium batteries (or 4, with SPOT 3), that we don't supply - we want you to buy your own to make sure you have the best you want to buy.
 For most trips, one set is enough - it's relatively easy on battery juice.